thinkaboutcode/knowledge-base/db_isolation_level_cheatsheet.md

-# Isolation Levels in Databases: A Cheatsheet
+# Isolation Levels in Databases

 In databases, **transaction isolation levels** define how changes made in one transaction are visible to others.
 They are crucial for balancing **consistency, performance, and concurrency**.
 Below is a summary of the standard isolation levels and the common concurrency problems they address.